festim-dev/FESTIM/docs/source/userguide/materials.rst

 Materials are key components of hydrogen transport simulations.
 They hold the properties like diffusivity, solubility and even thermal properties like thermal conductivity or heat capacity.

-To define a material, use the `Material` class:
+To define a material, use the :code:`Material` class:

 .. code-block:: python